Last Updated: June 2, 2025

 (Photo by Tom Pennington/Getty Images)

 In 2010, Force celebrated 25 years with the same sponsor and 34 years in the NHRA.
-He started off the season on a positive note, winning the season opener at Auto Club Raceway at Pomona.
-While he continued racing throughout the 2010s, his wins became more infrequent though he is still considered an icon in the sport and a tough competitor.
-Racing has also truly become a family affair, as all three of his daughters have been involved and have won races.
+He started the season on a positive note, winning the season opener at Auto Club Raceway at Pomona.
+While he continued racing throughout the 2010s, his wins became more infrequent, although he is still considered an icon in the sport and a tough competitor.
+Racing has also become a family affair, as all three of his daughters have been involved and won races.
 In 2019, Force won his 150th race at the Magic Dry Organic Absorbent NHRA Northwest Nationals.
 The year was very positive for him, as he then won the U.S. Nationals.

 Personal Life